iheartradio/play-swagger/docs/AlternativeSetup.md

 ```

-Follow Step 2 through Step 3 in the main README.md
+Then follow Step 2 through Step 3 in the sbt-play-swagger setup in the main README.md